The headline just below the fold in last Tuesday’s National Post intrigued me:

 Not everyone has the luxury of doing the same thing, but all of us face the challenge of how we use our time and choose priorities.
 The National Post article described the experience of some high-profile men, Sheryl Sandberg (Chief Operating Officer of Facebook) wrote about the challenges faced by women in Lean In: Women, Work, and the Will to Lead, Anne Marie Slaughter (President of New America Foundation) wrote “Why Women Still Can’t Have It All.”
 What’s often called “work-life balance” is an issue for men and women all up and down the corporate ladder and beyond it as well.

-A few weeks ago, I led a retreat for Mennonite Foundation on this theme — please see my follow-up post On Finding a Healthy Rhythm of Work and Rest for the video of Maria Shriver’s graduation speech on The Power of the Pause and an outline of the retreat sessions.
-What follows are my notes for Renewal: Sacred Pauses for Leaders presented last Saturday as part of the Canadian Mennonite Health Assembly.
+A few weeks ago, I led a retreat for Mennonite Foundation on this theme, and what follows are my notes for Renewal: Sacred Pauses for Leaders presented last Saturday as part of the Canadian Mennonite Health Assembly.

 1. “Work-Life Balance”